Nazca, Peru: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and C. It's important that you pick the correct type.
-The vast majority of adapters that you can buy are just plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A and C. Be sure to get the correct type.
+A lot of adapters available are just plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most locations.

 March

-March in Nazca dry with little rain.
-Temperatures average in the high 60s F (high 10s C), with daytime temperatures significantly higher.
-It rains once in a while.
+April for Nazca dry with little rain.
+Temperatures average in the 60s F (high 10s C), with daytime temperatures significantly higher.

 What to wear/what to pack: